polysimtools/pysimm/Examples/11_pim_adsorption/README.md

 The loadings will be either simulated with CASSANDRA that are fully automated with PySIMM, or loaded from a file that contains pre-simulated values.
-Either way obtained loadings will be wrapped into the PyIAST ```ModelIsotherm``` class that describes simulated loadings using Bernauer-Emmet-Taller (BET) adsorption model.
+Either way obtained loadings will be wrapped into the PyIAST ```ModelIsotherm``` class that describes fitted loadings using Bernauer-Emmet-Taller (BET) adsorption model.

 ```python
 isotherms.append(pyiast.ModelIsotherm(pd.DataFrame(zip(gas_press, loadings[gn]), columns=[pk, lk]),
                                       loading_key=lk, pressure_key=pk, model='BET', optimization_method='Powell'))
 ```

-### Binary mixture adsorption isotherm calculation
+### Binary mixture adsorption IAST calculation

-The PyIAST further in this example can be used for calculation of the binary mixture adsorption isotherm.
+PyIAST can be used to calculate the "IAST" of the binary mixture adsorption isotherm.
-For this type of calculations, PyIAST needs adsorption isotherms of pure gases and series of partial gas pressures.
+For this type of calculations, PyIAST requires adsorption isotherms of pure gases and series of partial gas pressures.

 ```python
 guesses = [[a, 1 - a] for a in numpy.linspace(0.01, 0.99, 50)]